aecon/3D-microglia-netoglitazone/README.md

 * Cell segmentation: Detection of candidate microglia cells in 3D.
 * Alignment: Hemisphere registration to Allen Brain Atlas Reference space.
 * Removal of surface artefacts: To remove surface artifacts and perform voxelization of aligned cells.
-* Voxelization**: Gaussian smoothing, with diameter 15 pixels
+* Voxelization**: Gaussian smoothing, with diameter 15 pixels.

 ### plotting:
 Tools to perform statistical analysis and generate paper figures.